ranvis/php-ext-cbor/README.md

 #### Floating-Point Numbers

 CBOR `float` has three sizes.
-64-bit value is translated to PHP `float`.
+64-bit values are translated to PHP `float`.

-32-bit values and 16-bit values are translated to PHP `Cbor\Float32` and `Cbor\Float16` respectively.
+32-bit values and 16-bit values are decoded to PHP `Cbor\Float32` and `Cbor\Float16` respectively.
-But if the flags `CBOR_FLOAT32` and/or `CBOR_FLOAT16` is passed, they are treated as PHP `float`.
+But if the flags `CBOR_FLOAT32` and/or `CBOR_FLOAT16` are passed, they are decoded to PHP `float`.

+When encoding PHP `float`, Values are stored with the smallest possible type if a flag is set and no informational loss is expected.

 #### Strings

 CBOR has two types of strings: `byte string` (binary octets) and `text string` (UTF-8 encoded octets).
 PHP `string` type does not have this distinction.

-If you specify `CBOR_BYTE` flag (default) and/or `CBOR_TEXT` flag on decoding, those strings are decoded to PHP `string`.
-If the flags are not specified, strings are decoded to `Cbor\Byte` and `Cbor\Text` object respectively.
+If you specify the `CBOR_BYTE` flag (default) and/or the `CBOR_TEXT` flag on decoding, those strings are decoded to PHP `string`.
+If the flags are not specified, strings are decoded to `Cbor\Byte` and `Cbor\Text` objects respectively.

-On encoding PHP `string`, you must specify either of the flag so that the extension knows to which you want your strings to be encoded.
+On encoding PHP `string`, you must specify either of the flags so that the extension knows to which you want your strings to be encoded.
 The default is `CBOR_BYTE`.

 `CBOR_KEY_BYTE` and `CBOR_KEY_TEXT` are for strings of CBOR `map` keys.